LATEST PAGE An analysis of the doctors in the stories https://swigatha.blog/doctors-in-the-dock/

 References a suggestion of further reading, from the essential (Christie’s Autobiography) to the less well-known, based on the what I uncovered during the re-read https://swigatha.blog/references/

 Extra pages will be added, as and when.
-The latest blog posting imagines a version of the long-running BBC programme Desert Island DIscs re-imagined for dedicated fans of Agatha Christie: Burgh Island Books.
+A recent posting imagines a version of the long-running BBC programme Desert Island DIscs re-imagined for dedicated fans of Agatha Christie: Burgh Island Books.